 The Hotel Ai Mori D'Oriente ended up being my choice after an in depth comparison.
 It was slightly more affordable, the interiors were more refined and overall, it had a comfortable feel vs the glitzy essence of the Carnival Palace.
 The most basic standard room price per night including a buffet style breakfast costs between $115 - $445 depending whether you are traveling in the low or high season.
 I was there in the shoulder season and paid $228 per night.

-Booking online can be deceptive and a bit scary because you can never tell if what you're seeing and reading to make your hotel decision is accurate, especially the reviews.
+You can never tell if what you're seeing and reading to make your hotel decision is accurate, especially the reviews.
+There are websites like oyster.com that try to help reveal what a hotel is like sans marketing magic, but hotel booking is still an iffy process.
 I'm always relieved when my first impression as I enter the lobby of my chosen hotel is a good one; plus, when I enter my room I know this place suits "my fancy."
 The Hotel Ai Mori D' Oriente was great from the moment I checked in till I left to catch my flight back home.
-Upon check in the friendly desk staff explained the hotel's amenities and shared they were available 24 hours a day to satisfy whatever needs or demands I had.
+Upon check in, the friendly desk staff explained the hotel's amenities and shared they were available 24 hours a day to satisfy whatever needs or demands I had.

 The elegant Moorish appointed bed adorned with Venetian silk fabric on the headboard and canopy, the exotic light fixtures and the beautiful antique furnishings made me feel a bit regal.
 I immediately opened the windows, something I love to do in Europe when the weather is cool, and heard church bells ringing.
 "Yes, this is heavenly Venice," entered my thoughts.

 After a restful first night, I headed to breakfast and was pleased with the wonderful buffet of cold and hot food selections.
-The coffee served was hot and strong, just like I prefer it.
+The coffee served was hot and strong, just like I like it.
 Another delightful surprise was you could eat outside in the hotel's intimate courtyard, a great place to start your day.

 If you are considering traveling to Venice and want to stay in a former 15th century Moorish palazzo, I highly recommend the four star, boutique Hotel Ai Mori D'Oriente.
 It's comfortable, luxurious and affordable.